 Why Complete Tree Care?

-Complete Tree Care has considerable experience in controlling and containing Oak Processionary Moth Control (OPM).
+Complete Tree Care has considerable experience in Oak Processionary Moth Control (OPM).
 We are based in the OPM control area and are included on the Forestry Commission Inspectors’ list of contractors for OPM control.
 Due to our location we can provide an immediate response with staff who are trained and experienced; giving you the peace of mind that the outbreak will be eradicated to the FC Inspector’s satisfaction.
 Please contact us for further details and information on the Oak Processionary Moth Control services we provide.

 The Oak Processionary Moth is native to southern and central Europe and was discovered in Oak trees in the UK in 2006.
 The larvae (caterpillars) feed on the foliage of many species of oaks, including English, Sessile and Turkey oaks (Quercus robur, Q.petraea and Q.cerris) and can cause severe defoliation.
 This in turn may lead to the trees infection with other diseases resulting in the tree’s death.